dhealthproject/dapps-framework/libraries/ui-components/CONTRIBUTING.md

 Provide as much information as you can.

-Open a new issue [here][github-issues].
+Open a new issue [here](github-issues).

 ## Feature requests

 If you find yourself wishing for a feature that doesn't exist in @dhealth/components, you are probably not alone.
 There are bound to be others out there with similar needs.
 Many of the features that @dhealth/components has today have been added because our users saw the need.
-Open an [issue][github-issues] on our issues list on GitHub which describes the feature you would like to see, why you need it, and how it should work.
+Open an [issue](github-issues) on our issues list on GitHub which describes the feature you would like to see, why you need it, and how it should work.

 ## Contributing code and documentation changes